VWO FullStack comprises the following features:

 In a Feature Test, you can measure the impact of the feature on your user experience by tracking the metrics.

 Additionally, serverside testing is the only answer when it's unfeasible to experiment on the client-side.
 For example, testing two different product recommendation algorithms for an eCommerce website.
-Since the algorithm is rendered from the server, a sophisticated serverside testing tool (VWO FullStack) is required to run this test.
+Since the algorithm is rendered from the server, a sophisticated serverside testing tool (VWO FullStack) must run this test.

 Using the A/B test in VWO, you can overcome issues associated with client-side A/B testing, such as flickering and security concerns with tag integration.